Escaping the Power of Rationality: Surrealism and the Uncanny

 The room I booked was one hour is around 1500 Japanese Yen and it includes a free drink.
 The single booth was quite small and kitch.
 The sound system was easy to use and multilanguage but the speakers were quasi-terrible.

 It probably does more than providing a backing track and the written lyrics but since menus are in Japanese, I've found no way to progress with my singing using this Big Echo device.
 There must be some sort of Music Information Retrieval Karaoke code that teaches you about your singing style while doing analysis of your voice in real time.
 However, most singing apps I know such as, Ge Wang's "Smule" correct your pitch (with vocaloid-like algorithms), rather than train you how to intonate and stop abusing vibrato.
-But is it just pitch and rhythmic accuracy what makes singers to have a voice and presence that communicates and touches you?
-How this can be measured?
+But is it just pitch and rhythmic accuracy what makes singers to have a voice and presence that communicates and touches you inner emotions?
+How can this can be measured?

 Pictured above, the control device I found in Big Echo's room alongside two wireless microphones.
 German's Enigma crypto-machine was probably easier to decipher